INSPIRE-MIF/caniuse/docs/geoJSON.md

 ***Test purpose:***

-Test if the client can load and display data from a .geojson file
+Assess if the client can load and display data from a .geojson file

 ***Test IDs:***